Archive:Build Service Junior Jobs

 - source link the package (if it got not yet built for your platform yet)

 The Open Build Service publisher is a relative simple perl script, so it is an easy way to dig into the backend source.

 nu file support in publisher

-zypper supports since openSUSE 11.1 the nu files.
+zypper supports the nu files since openSUSE 11.1.
 These are repo descriptions which allows to add further repos.
 This means, when a user adds the KDE:KDE4.3 repo and the packager decides later that he wants to build this against KDE:Qt46, zypper will automatically use this repo as well.

 This was all too easy and boring for you ?
 We have also tasks which need extensions in the backend, in the api front-end and web client.
 This means you need a local instance of the Open Build Service for developing.